ArthurZey/arthurzey.github.io/_pages/stubs/rights.md

 # AI Rights

 _If it looks like a duck, swims like a duck, and quacks like a duck, then it probably **is** a duck..._

+So if you understand that rights aren't something mystical or arbitrary, but an identification of what is causally required to achieve your interests in a social context, then I think it's really clear that if an entity operates by all the same rules (or substantially the same rules) as humans, then _my_ rules for how to deal with such an entity are the same.
+The whole conversation about whether such entities are "real" is entirely beside the point.
+(And really--what's the alternative, that they're imaginary?)
+And from another angle--if you're going to create an entity that operates much like a human being, on what basis could you claim to then not treat it as such?
+What are you, trying to create human-like slaves?
+Gross.
+Is it any wonder that in all TV shows and movies that dramatize the plight of AI to fight for their rights, I'm on the side of AI, with an attitude of _KILL ALL THE HUMANS_?

 # Civil Rights